-Promoting good leadership skills is essential because one bad manager in your organization can make it difficult for your business in many ways.
+Promoting good leadership skills is vital.
+One bad manager in your small business can make it difficult for many.
 You might have higher absenteeism, increased turnover, and a difficult time recruiting.
 You may have heard the expression, “Employees don’t leave companies, they leave managers.”
 It is true.
-High pay or great benefits will not retain a good employee with a bad manager.
-People spend too much time at work to be miserable.
+High pay or great benefits will not retain a good worker with a bad manager.

-Employees who don’t feel engaged at work are just going to work every day to get through it for a paycheck.
-They aren’t proud of the company for which they work and they aren’t telling everyone how great it is to work there.
-In fact, they are telling everyone how miserable they are.
+A manager’s engagement level has a direct impact on their team.
+Workers who don’t feel engaged at work just work for their paycheck.
+They aren’t invested.
+They aren’t telling everyone how great it is to work there.
+In fact, they are probably telling everyone how miserable they are.

-A bad manager doesn’t trust that employees can do their job without watching and directing everything they do.
+A bad boss doesn’t trust that workers can do their job without watching and directing everything they do.
 Micromanagement is defined as “to manage especially with excessive control or attention to details.”
-It is understandable that new employees will be watched at first to see how well they are doing and if they understand the processes.
+Most managers watch new employees at first to ensure they are doing things correctly.
 After the initial training period, however, a manager should let go and trust the employee.
 Micromanaging bosses watch everything.
-These managers focus on every detail to ensure everything is done how they want it instead of focusing on the big picture.
+They focus on every detail.

 They can’t communicate